Man jailed for Finsbury Park barmaid murder

 Kasim Lewis, 31, of Friern Barnet, north London, pleaded guilty to her murder at the Old Bailey on Thursday.

-He was sentenced to life imprisonment with a minimum of 29 years.
+He was sentenced to life imprisonment with a minimum term of 29 years.

-Prosecutor Crispin Aylett QC said: "Although there is no evidence that Iuliana was actually sexually assaulted, the prosecution allege that this was a sexually motivated and sadistic attack."

 During the attack, Lewis extracted her PIN number and later withdrew cash from her account.

+The court heard Ms Tudos lived in Cyprus, where her parents are from, before moving to London in 2013.

-The court heard Ms Tudos worked in the World's End pub in Camden High Street.
+She worked in the World's End pub in Camden High Street.

 She had finished her shift at the pub and was planning to spend Christmas with friends after going home to collect her things.